-After clearing North Korean customs and entry, the train journey to Pyongyang finally takes place.
-This will take a few hours, but for the first time traveler it is one that brings an incredible experience.
+After clearing North Korean customs and entry, your train to Pyongyang finally gets moving.
+This journey will take a few hours, but for the first time traveler it is one that brings an incredible experience.
 The soldiers are gone, you are free to take pictures and now you have the opportunity to witness scenes of life in the North Korean countryside.
-Although people may prefer a quicker flight, the time spent here is of a great quality, so here is an outline of what to expect as you proceed on towards North Korea’s capital city.
+Although people may prefer a quicker flight, the time spent on a train to Pyongyang is of an immense quality, so here is an outline of what to expect as you proceed on towards North Korea’s capital city.

 Seeing North Korean life

 One of the main criticisms of North Korea tours, always from those who never go, is that they believe everything is “faked” and “for show”, never allowing the visitor to catch a real glimpse of “proper” life in the DPRK.
 This very train journey dispels that myth.
 As soon as you leave Sinuiju, which by no means looks prosperous, you are surrounded by very humble scenes of North Korean life.
 The roads are not developed and in many places dirt, people are working with their hands in rice fields, cattle are being used as plows instead of tractors, the villages consist of traditional houses clearly without electricity and thus forth.
 Life is simple, undeveloped and tough.
 You can see that from a train window, meaning there are no illusions about what life is like outside of Pyongyang.
 This makes incredible viewing experience accordingly.
 You are seeing a world far beyond your own.